Manfred confident MLB can get through playoffs despite virus - WHIZ News

 The virus also prompted at least two more players to opt out Saturday: Brewers All-Star outfielder Lorenzo Cain and Miami second baseman Isan Díaz.

-At least 18 Marlins players have been infected along with two St. Louis Cardinals.
+At least 18 Marlins players have been infected along with three St. Louis Cardinals.
+One St. Louis player has an inconclusive test.

 Manfred had what he said was a constructive conversation Friday with union head Tony Clark, and expects stepped-up efforts by players and teams to adhere to special virus protocols put in place by MLB and the players’ association.